B.A. in Early Childhood Education

 - Seek a program that provides you with a PEL (age 0 to grade 3) and an ESL endorsement upon completion

 NLU was an early leader of the American kindergarten movement from the time it was founded in 1886, preparing some of the first early childhood teachers to be employed in the Chicago area.
-NLU’s early childhood degree program provides:
+NLU’s early childhood education degree program provides:

 - Faculty members bring deep experience teaching young children in classrooms, childcare facilities and communities.